Why induction makes sense

 Induction cooktops are the most energy efficient option on the market, as well as the safest, healthiest and fastest tech available for cooking.

-If you’re looking to spruce up your kitchen, your current cooktop is at the end of its life, or your gas cooker is the last remaining gas appliance in your home – an electric (ideally induction) hob should be something you look at.
+If you’re looking to spruce up your kitchen, your current cooktop is at the end of its life, or your gas cooker is the last remaining gas appliance in your home — an induction hob should be something you look at.

 Considering a switch?
 Know your numbers